-After recrossing the creek, you'll pass a junction with a trail leading to
+After recrossing the creek, you'll pass a junction with a trail leading to lvy along trail recalls days when Hoegees was named "Camp lvy"

 Mount Wilson and join the Upper Winter Creek Trail.
-This trail contours around a ridge onto open chaparra 1-covered slopes.
+This trail contours around a ridge onto open chaparral-covered slopes.
 This stretch of trail offers fine clearday views of Sierra Madre and Arcadia.
 The trail joins a fire road just above Chantry Flat and you follow this road through the picnic area back to the parking lot where you left your car.